seth-paxton/sensu/README.md

 **Note**: The hostname and IP address is automatically added.

-You can also append new subscriptions:
+You can also add new subscriptions:

 ```
-./sensu_jsongen.py --append test1 test2
+./sensu_jsongen.py --add test1 test2
 ```

 Generates the following: